xtompie/flux/README.md

 # flux

 Event and Log Management Tool.
-Data processing pipeline designed in PHP.
+Data processing pipeline created in PHP.
 Efficiently collect, parse, and transform logs.
 Highly customizable and extensible for your needs.